 What kind of information do you provide for the Polish public?
 Please give us some insights about the public communication work (school groups, events,

 It is generally very positive.
 The results of the opinion polls show usually that over 80% of Poles support EU membership, and if there was a hypothetical referendum on Polexit only 9% would vote in favour.
-Poles tend to think, that the two biggest upsides of the EU, again according to the opinion polls, are single market and EU funding that Poland is receiving under the cohesion policy.
+Poles tend to think that the two biggest upsides of the EU, again according to the opinion polls, are single market and EU funding that Poland is receiving under the cohesion policy.

 In the first two years after the accession in 2004, the support for the EU was in Poland lower but still quite high: 65-75%.
-Then, it was swinging around 75% and paradoxically increased to over 80% since 2015 i.e. since Poland is ruled by Law and Justice (PiS) party, which is less enthusiastic about the EU than the previous Polish Governments.
+Then, it swung around 75% and paradoxically increased to over 80% since 2015 i.e. since Poland is ruled by Law and Justice (PiS) party, which is less enthusiastic about the EU than the previous Polish Governments.

-Could you give us a brief introduction into your daily work at the EU Commission representation in Poland and what brought you to EU politics?
+Could you give us a brief introduction into your daily work at the EU Commission Representation in Poland and what brought you to EU politics?

 First remark, I am dealing with EU policies rather than EU politics.
 In some languages, including Polish, there is a single word for both, but on substance, there is

-speak on behalf of the Commission about some EU-related topics.
+meetings to speak on behalf of the Commission about some EU-related topics.
 These could be conferences or just invitations to give a presentation from various organisations.